 Save time by having the life skills listed out for you!
-In 5 minutes you can have a simple plan to help your teen with autism learn a specific life skill to help them reach their highest potential!
+In 5 minutes you can have a simple plan to help your autistic teen learn a specific life skill to help them reach their highest potential!

-When you subscribe to our list you will get simple to follow life skills resources, tips, and updates to help teens with autism.
+When you subscribe to our list you will get simple to follow life skills resources, tips, and updates to help autistic teens and young adults.

 *Affiliate Disclosure: This post may contain affiliate links, which means that I receive a small commission, at no extra cost to you, if you make a purchase using this link.

 Why are Teaching Money Management Skills so Important for Teens with Autism?

 Personally, I think money management skills are vital to

 A recent study, “Financial Capabilities Among Youth with Autism Spectrum Disorder,” was conducted through the University of Missouri and was intended to shed light on exactly this issue.
 “When teenagers and young adults with autism enter adulthood and age out of many of the services designed to help them, they often are anxious about how to handle new adult responsibilities such as paying bills and filing taxes.
 These findings highlight the importance of incorporating financial management into early education to empower young adults with autism.”
 (Cheak-Zamora, et al., 2017).

 How to Help Teens with Autism with Money Management Skills

 So now that we know that these skills are important to learn, how do we help them learn money management skills?
 First of all, let’s figure out what skills are needed to learn in order to have a better understanding of money management skills.
 There are a ton of skills encompassing money management as a whole.